 The Smithsonian's National Zoo's red river hogs eat herbivore pellets, hay, primate browse biscuits and a variety of produce including apples, corn and root vegetables.

-Most active at dusk and at night, red river hogs spend their days in burrows among dense vegetation.
+Most active at dusk and at night, these hogs spend their days in burrows among dense vegetation.

 In the wild, red river hogs can live an estimated 15 to 20 years.
 In human care, they normally live up to 20 years.